2E0PGS/blog/_posts/2020-06-04-mmdvm-modem.md

 For some reason my PI wont boot with the hat on.
 I haven't figured out why yet.
 See: [wojciechk8/MMDVM_pog/issues/4](https://github.com/wojciechk8/MMDVM_pog/issues/4#issuecomment-482480582)

+I connected the modem pins "GND", "TX", "RX" and "PTT" accordingly to my radio.
+You need a radio with a "DATA IN" jack accepting 9600 bps GMSK.

-The "sql" pin of rig doesn't seem to be needed for basic setup.
+The "SQL" pin of rig doesn't seem to be needed for basic setup.

-The "rssi" pin of modem doesn't seem to be needed for basic setup.
+The "RSSI" pin of modem doesn't seem to be needed for basic setup.

 ### Icom IC-E208